What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 In addition to medications, there are some behaviors to prevent worm infestations.

-• When your dog goes to the bathroom, pick up and throw away the poo immediately.
+• When your dog goes to the bathroom, be sure to pick up and throw away the poo immediately.
 This decreases the risk of worm eggs getting into your yard.

-• Avoid areas with feces from dogs, cats, or wild animals.
+• Avoid areas with high levels of feces from dogs, cats, or wild animals.
 Choose parks, trails, and beaches that are clean and well-managed.
 (This also goes for children’s sandboxes and playgrounds — look for clean facilities to decrease risks.)

 • Practice and teach children about good hygiene.
 That includes washing hands before eating, especially after playing in soil or sand, or handling pets.